Running boards and side steps: cab length, brackets, and rocker mounting

 Seller links may earn Fitment Pilot a referral fee.
 Fitment guidance and deal quality come first.

 Mounting style matters too.
 Some boards use rocker-mounted brackets, some use body mounts, and some depend on factory holes or included hardware.
 If the truck has trim cladding, mud guards, or previous damage near the rocker, installation can be less straightforward than the product photo suggests.
+Powered steps add a wiring path and a motor under each rocker, a lifted truck may need drop brackets, and a diesel owner should check DEF filler clearance before anything gets drilled.

 Product pages to compare